AntoinePurnelle/OufMime-iOS/README.md

 # OufMime-iOS

-iOS app developped in Swift with UIKit as a learning project.
+iOS app developed in Swift with UIKit as a learning project.

 OufMime is a family game where two teams will try to guess the most words.
 It is played in three rounds: